 Priority will be given to junior faculty over senior faculty.

 Committee members who are involved in a proposed project will recuse themselves from discussions of the relevant proposals.
 The committee may be supplemented by other faculty and experts at Stanford and outside with knowledge related to the areas of research but who are not involved in the proposed effort, with the requirement that each reviewer maintain the confidentiality of the proposed work.

 Eligibility for funding

 The primary Principal Investigators (PIs) must be Stanford faculty members and members of the academic council.

 Clinician Educators, Clinical Professors, and Instructors are not eligible to receive Global Development Research Funding from the King Center.
 If you have one of these appointments, but will be transitioning into an eligible faculty appointment, please indicate this and include your appointment letter showing that you will become an eligible faculty member during the initial year of project funding when you submit your application.

 Stanford postdoctoral scholars are also eligible.
-Postdoctoral scholars applying for funding should also submit a note from their faculty mentor indicating a willingness to serve as the official PI if needed for Stanford systems.
+Postdoctoral scholars applying for funding should also submit a note from their faculty mentor indicating a willingness to serve as the official PI.

 Please note that consulting faculty and academic staff are not eligible to apply.

 It is anticipated that funding decisions will be announced approximately two months after proposal submission.